benmanu/silverstripe-simple-styleguide/README.md

 Run on the command line:

-	$ composer require benmanu/silverstripe-simple-styleguide dev-master
+	$ composer require benmanu/silverstripe-simple-styleguide

-or include `"benmanu/silverstripe-simple-styleguide": "dev-master"` in your project `composer.json` and run:
+or include `"benmanu/silverstripe-simple-styleguide": "~1.0"` in your project `composer.json` and run:

 	$ composer update